Paul L. Hayden

 “I love these dogs; they are so friendly, and you can see how they absolutely love to run.”

 One of the longest races in the lower 48 states is here in the Lake Superior region.
-The John Beargrease Sled Dog Marathon, which starts January 25 this year at Duluth’s Ordean Middle School, will cover 375 miles of challenging terrain near Lake Superior.
+The John Beargrease Sled Dog Marathon, which starts at Duluth East High School, will cover 375 miles of challenging terrain near Lake Superior in late January.
 Thirty teams race in the marathon; another 50 teams compete in the mid-distance race.

 Her advice?
 Leave your dog at home, and bring cowbells (not horns) to cheer on the athletes.
 The start and finish lines are good spots for watching and encouraging teams.